 Ancient history you say, water under the bridge.
 Well I would agree except this time round I am getting the full monte, straight up.
-Spinal block first to manage early post op pain followed by a general.
+Spinal block first to manage early post op pain followed by a general

 Same procedure, two days later.
 Time to get out of bed and go for a pee.
 Catheter is out.
-I stand up very carefully as you do.
-And woosh, without any opportunity to hold it, I dump the whole load of blood and piss all over the floor and the pain was like being kicked in the back by a horse.
+I stand up very carefully, as you do.
+And woosh, without any opportunity to hold it, I dump the whole load of blood and piss all over the floor.
+The pain was like being kicked in the back by a horse.
 Apart from the pain, I found this very embarrassing.
 I was not brought up thinking it was ok to piss on peoples floors, let alone dump a carafe of claret with it.
 The embarrassment was shared with my friend Maureen a day or so later.
 It was quite funny really.
-Staff had got used to following me round with a bucket and a mop and in time, I regained some retention control for very short periods.
+Staff had got used to following me round with a bucket and a mop.
+In time, I regained some retention control for very short periods.
 So, if I sussed the need quickly enough I could just make it to the ward dunny before I had to let go.
-But I had to be hanging on to something because when I started, the pain inevitably caused me to collapse, Well, Maureen was visiting and bless her little heart, she decided to help me across the room into the bathroom/dunny.
+But I had to be hanging on to something because when I started, the pain inevitably caused me to collapse.
+Well, Maureen was visiting and bless her little heart, she decided to help me across the room into the dunny.
 What we didn’t factor in was having her supporting me slowed our progress a wee bit (no pun intended) and I didn’t quite make it.
-I let go; the pain knocked me down, blood and pee went every where and Maureen, in her panic hit the emergency button instead of the nurse call button.
+I let go; the pain knocked me down, blood and pee went everywhere and Maureen, in her panic hit the emergency button instead of the nurse call button.
 We can tell you, the emergency procedures in that hospital are first rate.
 Almost instantly it seemed we had people galore assisting, or at least trying to figure out if I had just tried to top myself or something.
 I even spotted a stethoscope or two, sure sign of a real genuine doctor.
 If the lifts had been larger, I’m pretty sure there would also have been an ambulance and a police car with red white and blue flashing.
 But they forgave me and as they didn’t deny Maureen entry later on, I guess they forgave her too.